-The purpose of these Guidelines is to assist Recognized Organizations in the validation of ship's Electric Power Tables (EPT) for calculation of Energy Efficiency Design Index (EEDI).
-As such, these Guidelines support the implementation of "GUIDELINES ON THE METHOD OF CALCULATION OF THE ATTAINED ENERGY EFFICIENCY DESIGN INDEX FOR NEW SHIPS" ("EEDI Calculation Guidelines", hereafter) and "GUIDELINES ON SURVEY AND CERTIFICATION OF THE ENERGY EFFICIENCY DESIGN INDEX".
-This document will also assist shipowners, shipbuilders, ship designers, and manufacturers in relation to aspects of developing more energy efficient ships and also in understanding the procedures for the EPT-EEDI validation.
+The purpose of these Guidelines is to assist recognized organizations in the validation of electric power tables (EPT) for the calculation of the EEDI for ships.
+As such, these Guidelines support the implementation of the EEDI Calculation Guidelines and the Guidelines on survey and certification of the Energy Efficiency Design Index (EEDI).
+These guidelines will also assist shipowners, shipbuilders, ship designers and manufacturers in relation to aspects of the development of more energy-efficient ships and also in understanding the procedures for the EPT-EEDI validation.